A Locals Guide to Malibu Wine Country

-Less than 40 miles from downtown Los Angeles you’ll find the Malibu wine region hidden in the canyons.
-Malibu wines don’t have the fame of most other California wineries.
-Tourists don’t flock here for tasting, and that’s part of the charm of this beautiful area.
+Less than 40 miles from downtown Los Angeles you’ll find Malibu wine country hidden in the canyons of the Santa Monica Mountains.
+Although Malibu wines don’t have the hyped-up fame of those from Napa or a few other California wine regions, Malibu wineries produce some pretty tasty (and affordable) wines.
+And tourists don’t flock here for wine tasting, so you don’t have the crowds, and that’s definitely part of the charm of this beautiful area.

 I lived in Malibu wine country for over 20 years, so this is a true local’s guide to the area.
-All of my recommendations come from years of enjoying the neighborhood restaurants, wineries, and local shops of the Malibu wine region, and have not been sponsored in any way.
+All of my recommendations come from years of enjoying the neighborhood wineries, tasting rooms, restaurants, and local shops of the Malibu wine region, and have not been sponsored in any way.

 From my house I could walk to some of the most iconic places in the area like The Old Place restaurant and Cornell Winery.
 There used to even be a Malibu wine tasting room right on the corner of my street until it burned down in the 2018 Wolsey fire.
 So yes, I’ve tried a good amount of Malibu wines, and have eaten in most of the Malibu and neighboring Agoura Hills restaurants.